cosmos/cosmos-sdk/docs/architecture/PROCESS.md

 ## ADR life cycle

 ADR creation is an **iterative** process.
-Instead of trying to solve all decisions in a single ADR pull request, we MUST firstly understand the problem and collect a feedback through a GitHub Issue.
+Instead of trying to solve all decisions in a single ADR pull request, we MUST firstly understand the problem and collect feedback through a GitHub Issue.

 1. Every proposal SHOULD start with a new GitHub Issue or be a result of existing Issues.
 The Issue should contain just a brief proposal summary.